TMS34010: Technical details

 The TMS34010 is a bit addressable, 32-bit processor, with two register files, each with fifteen registers and sharing a sixteenth stack pointer.
 The instruction set supports drawing into two-dimensional bitmaps, arbitrary variable-width data, conversion of pixel data to different bit depths, and arithmetic operations on pixels.
 Positions in bitmaps can be specified either as X, Y coordinates or as addresses.
 The PIXBLT instruction handles drawing pixels, including Boolean and other operations for combining pixel data, and most of the microcode for graphics functions is to support it.

 The TMS34010 can execute general purpose programs and is supported by an ANSI C compiler.
 Most of the arcade video games that use the processor were written in native assembly language, not C.

 Uses

 Arcade video games

-The TMS34010 is used in many coin-operated arcade video games manufactured from 1988–1997.
+The TMS34010 is used in many coin-operated arcade video games manufactured from 1988 to 1997.
 Several games use the TMS34020.